-The NAP Global Network has been working with the Government of Fiji on their country’s National Adaptation Plan (NAP) since the beginning of its development in September 2017.
+The NAP Global Network worked with the Government of Fiji on their country’s National Adaptation Plan (NAP) since the beginning of its development in September 2017 until mid-2020.

-After working on an inter-ministerial approach to the NAP process that would ensure institutional legitimacy, we started focusing on the implementation of Fiji’s NAP in 2019.
-This program is now helping the country develop a monitoring and evaluation (M&E) framework and communication strategy while working with sectors to advance the implementation of relevant priority actions identified in the NAP document.
+After working on an inter-ministerial approach to the NAP process that would ensure institutional legitimacy, we focused on the implementation of Fiji’s NAP in 2019.
+This program helped the country develop a monitoring and evaluation (M&E) framework and communication strategy while working with sectors to advance the implementation of relevant priority actions identified in the NAP document.

-- NAP costing methodology: Helping the Climate Change and International Cooperation Division (CCICD) and Sectoral Ministries with the costing of adaptation actions identified in the NAP document.
+- NAP costing methodology: Developed a Costing Methodology for Fiji’s NAP to help the Climate Change and International Cooperation Division (CCICD) and Sectoral Ministries with the costing of adaptation actions identified in the NAP document.

 - Monitoring & Evaluation Framework: The Ministry of Finance identified eight concrete next steps to advance a system to monitor and evaluate the NAP process based on a review of existing M&E practices in Fiji and a large data mapping exercise.

 - Validation Workshop for Fiji’s NAP Monitoring and Evaluation Framework: Reviewed and further developed a Monitoring and Evaluation (M&E) Framework for Fiji’s National Adaptation Plan (NAP).

 - Video of Fiji's NAP process: Launched to complement Fiji's Communications Strategy and used to enhance the understanding of the NAP process among sectoral ministries.

 - Communications strategy: The Climate Change and International Cooperation Division of the Ministry of Finance becomes better equipped to engage key stakeholders in the implementation of the NAP process, including staff of government ministries, members of civil society and representatives from the private sector and from development partners who can finance adaptation.